 - There is a widescale increase in the setting up of human habitats and villages within the forest.

 - Deforestation, agriculture, overgrazing by livestock, and excessive uprooting of fodder, food, and timber by humans.

 - Places of pilgrims in the forest areas, disturbing the wildlife and animals

-- State and National highways passing through forests and natural reserves, leading to heavy vehicular traffic, noise, and pollution
+- State and National highways pass through forests and natural reserves, leading to heavy vehicular traffic, noise, and pollution

 - Allowing mining in the jungles for minerals and earth substances.

-- Setting up of industries in close proximity of the forests.
+- Setting up of industries nearby of the forests.

 - No proper demarcation of the boundary resulting in litigations and disputes

-- The unpredictability of weather creating scanty rainfalls which affects the availability of water for the animals.
+- The unpredictability of weather creates scanty rainfalls which affect the availability of water for the animals.

 - The spread of diseases among wild animals.
 (After CoVID, all of us understand the consequence of animal-borne diseases)

 Poaching and illegal hunting have been some of the biggest causes of wildlife degradation.
 Animal trade has become a flourishing business.
 Animal smuggling has grown to a £6bn-a-year criminal industry.
 Twelve species of large animals have vanished in Vietnam in recent years.